Prompt-guided Disentangled Representation for Action Recognition: Experiments

 \subsection{Experiment Setup}

-\textbf{Dataset. }The Charades dataset~\cite{charades} consists of 9848 videos, each with an average duration of 30 seconds.
+\textbf{Dataset. } (1) The Charades dataset~\cite{charades} consists of 9,848 videos, each with an average duration of 30 seconds.
 It covers 157 action categories, with each video containing an average of 6.8 distinct actions.
 Multiple actions can occur simultaneously, making the recognition task particularly challenging.
 Based on Charades, the Action Genome dataset~\cite{actiongenome} provides fine-grained annotations by decomposing actions and focusing on video clips where the actions take place.
 It contains 234K keyframes, with annotations for 476K object bounding boxes and 1.72 million object relationships.
-In the multi-label action recognition setting, the input is a video sequence, and the goal is to predict multiple action labels associated with it.
-Following the protocol of~\cite{lair,actiongenome}, we evaluate multi-label action recognition performance on the Charades dataset using the Mean Average Precision (mAP).
+(2) The SportsHHI dataset~\cite{sportshhi} is a specially designed dataset focusing on human-human interaction in sports.
+It covers basketball and volleyball games, and video data are selected from MultiSports~\cite{li2021multisports}.
+This dataset labels 34 interaction classes with 118,075 human bounding boxes and 50,649 interaction instances.
+Following~\cite{lair,sportshhi}, we conduct evaluations on Charades for multi-label action recognition and on SportsHHI for Human-Human interaction Classification (HHICls), adopting mean Average Precision (mAP) as the metric.

-\textbf{Experiment Setup. }All experiments are conducted under the same design.
+\textbf{Experiment Setup. } (1) On Charades, all experiments are conducted under the same design.
 For each video, the network takes $N$ frames as input.
 During training, frames are randomly sampled from the video, while during validation, the frames are extracted evenly over the whole video.
 In the first stage, the entire network is trained end-to-end, and the resulting weights are used to initialize the second stage.
 In the second stage, only the classifiers for $a_u, a_s, a_t$ are trained.
 Additionally, to enable deeper analysis, we introduce an auxiliary prediction $a_m$, which is inferred from the features before disentanglement (features from Video Encoder as illustrated in Figure~\ref{fig:overall}).
 Its corresponding classifier is also trained during the second stage.
+(2) On SportsHHI, we adopt the official open-source model and training code without altering any training settings.
+For fair evaluation, we conduct two experiments: 1) extending the official baseline with our proposed modules, namely the DPM and AD Loss; and 2) constructing a parameter-matched baseline by enlarging its model size to match ours, without incorporating any proposed components.